AdamSpalt/contract-compass/README.md

 ### Environment Variables

+The project requires two sets of environment variables.

+#### Frontend Application (.env)

-The application requires a connection to a Supabase project.
-Create a `.env` file in the root of your project and add your Supabase credentials:
+Create a `.env` file in the root of your project for the SvelteKit application:

 ```env
 PUBLIC_SUPABASE_URL="your-supabase-project-url"